romaonthego/REFrostedViewController/README.md

 ### Live Blur

 By default, live blurring is enabled under iOS 7.
 The live blurring is performed by using a `UIToolbar` as a background view, that means when you change its tint color, it becomes desaturated.
-That's the way it works on iOS 7.
+That's the way it works on iOS 7. iPhone 4 doesn't support live blur and falls back to a transparent view, this also applies when user device has high contrast accessibility setting set to on.
 To disable live blurring, set `liveBlur` property to `NO`.

 ## Storyboards Example